-Blow for Bayern as Heynckes Confirms Surgery for Vidal
+Blow for Bayern as Heynckes confirms surgery for Vidal

 The news is a blow for Bayern, with Vidal set to miss the DFB-Pokal semi-final against Bayer Leverkusen and almost certainly the Bundesliga trip to Hannover at the weekend.

-He is also a major doubt for the first leg of their clash with Madrid, which takes place a week on Wednesday.
+He is also a major doubt for the first leg of their clash with Madrid, which takes place a week on Thursday (AEST).

 Bayern could also be without Corentin Tolisso for the trip to the BayArena on Tuesday, with the France international having picked up a problem in the 5-1 thrashing of Borussia Monchengladbach on Saturday.